Radi85/Comment/docs/source/Web API.rst

 .. code:: python

     payload = {
-        'reason': REASON,  # number of the reason 'info': ''  # this is required if the reason is 100 ``Something else`` }
+        "reason": REASON,  # number of the reason "info": str  # this is required if the reason is 100 ``Something else`` }

 ::